 3. Freelance writer

 Wordsmiths are always in demand.
 Suppose you can create compelling content, convey unique selling points, and are comfortable crafting for various mediums (from digital articles to marketing materials).
-In that case, you will find that remote businesses must have the skills of a freelance copywriter.
+In that case, you will find that most businesses require your skills.

 4. Graphic designer